WestonHanners/HSCoreDataTools/README.md

 This project doesn't aim to manage you contexts for you, you will still have to keep your contexts around.
 If you want something a bit more automatic, check out [MagicalRecord](https://github.com/magicalpanda/MagicalRecord) by Saul Mora (Magical Panda)

+####Features
+- Instant Core Data Stack - No longer do you have to pollute your AppDelegate with boilerplate.
+One class manages it all

 ### HSRootCoreDataStack.h/m

 This is a class that has a single exposed property `-(NSManagedObjectContext *)rootContext`.
 This method will return a NSManagedObjectContext that has been completely initialized and ready to use.